- Mobile-first retail consumers expect communications on their preferred channels

 Why text messaging for retail contact centers is more important than ever before

+You do not have to always send SMS messages on a customer-by-customer basis.
+Some messages may need to be broadcast to a larger swath of customers.
 The most effective way to do this is through a technique known as “high-volume SMS.”

 What is high volume SMS?

 High-volume SMS is a way for companies to send many text messages to many customers at once.
 It uses application-to-person (A2P) technology.